 - Make sure your brakes and tires are in good condition.

-Quick Tip: Leave one car length of space for every 10 mph youโre going.
-That gap gives you enough space to stop safely and may help protect you if a crash happens.
+Quick Tip: Leave one car length of space for every 10 mph you’re going.
+That gap may help reduce the risk of a collision if the car ahead brakes suddenly.

 Consult With A Lawyer For Your Rear-End Accident Case

-If you sustain an injury in a rear-end accident and believe the front driver caused or contributed to it, you may be eligible for compensation.
-Rear-end crashes can lead to medical bills, lost work, and ongoing pain.
-Legal guidance can make it easier to know what steps to take next.
+If you sustain an injury in a rear-end accident and believe the front driver may have caused or contributed to it, you may have grounds to seek compensation.
+Rear-end crashes can result in medical bills, lost work, and ongoing pain.
+Legal guidance can evaluate your case and guide you through the process.

 If you move forward with a claim, our accident attorneys can help with tasks such as: